 When you apply for a mortgage, your lender will look at your finances to ensure that you’re buying a home that you can afford both now and in the future.
-To do so, they’ll typically request financial documents like your tax returns, bank statements, credit report, etc. Here are some of the things they’ll be looking for:
+To do so, they’ll typically request financial documents, like your tax returns and bank statements, as part of your application.
+Here are some of the things they’ll be looking for:

 Your lender will use your tax documents to understand your various sources of income so they can calculate how much of that income can be used for your mortgage.
 They’ll also be looking to see that your income is stable and likely to continue into the future.

 Your DTI helps lenders understand how much you can afford to pay for a mortgage each month given your existing monthly debt payments.
-The maximum DTI allowed can vary, but you’re typically good to go with a DTI below 35 percent.
+The maximum DTI allowed can vary, but borrowers are typically accepted with a DTI below 35 percent.

 To calculate your DTI, add up your monthly debt once you have your new home (e.g., any monthly payments for student loans, car loans, credit card bills, etc. plus your future mortgage payment) and divide it by your gross monthly income (i.e., how much money you earn before taxes).